A high-spec home set in open farmland with sweeping views to the Northumberland coast.

 The side garden will be full enclosed by mid-May, however it is important to note that Bracken Lodge sits next to a working farm and as such, there will be large farm vehicles and farm machinery in use nearby.
 Children should be closely supervised at all times.

-One well-behaved dog is welcome and must be kept to the ground floor, uncarpeted areas of the property and are not allowed on the furniture.
+One well-behaved adult dog (over 1 year old) is welcome with a charge of £30 and must be kept to the ground floor, uncarpeted areas of the property and are not allowed on the furniture.

 It is important to note that the property sits on a working farm with livestock in the surrounding fields, so it is essential that dogs are closely supervised and under control at all times.